AWS CDK Landing Zone

 • AWS CDK CLI: npm install -g aws-cdk

-• projen: already included as a dev dependency, no separate install needed. projen is the project-generation tool that owns your configuration files: you edit .projenrc.ts and run pnpm exec projen to regenerate package.json, the management:* npm scripts, and the GitHub Actions workflow.
+• projen: already included as a dev dependency, no separate install needed. projen is the project-generation tool that owns your configuration files: you edit .projenrc.ts and run pnpm exec projen to regenerate package.json, the organization:* and landingzone:* npm scripts, and the GitHub Actions workflow.
 Never hand-edit generated files; change .projenrc.ts instead.
 See the projen reference for how it works

 • An AWS management account: the root account of your AWS Organization.
-If you don't have an organization yet, the landing zone creates one for you in Phase 1
+If you don't have an organization yet, the landing zone creates one for you in the organization phase

 • GitHub repository: the starter expects a GitHub remote; the OIDC trust policy is scoped to your repository